 For qualified students majoring in geological engineering, geology, or environmental geology and technology.
 A practical work experience with an employer closely associated with the student's academic area.
 Positions may require student relocation for one or more semesters.
 Arranged by mutual agreement among student, department, and employer.
 Special permission required.
 Repeatable to 24 credits.
 Repeatable to 24 credits.
 S/U grading.
 F,S,SS.

 To introduce the student to the fundamental knowledge of geomaterials and mechanical behavior of Soils; to familiarize the student with the use of soil mechanics; to provide the student with a firm foundation for the continuation to more theoretical and applied aspects in pavement engineering, foundation engineering, dam engineering, geological engineering, Slope stability and earthquake engineering.
 Prerequisite: GEOE 323.
 Prerequisite or Corequisite: ENGR 203.
 F.

 GEOE 417.
 Hydrogeology.
 3 Credits.

 Physical and chemical aspects of groundwater movement, supply, and contamination.
-Prerequisites: CHEM 121 or CHEM 221; MATH 166 or consent of instuctor.
+Prerequisites: MATH 165.
 F.